Night Market at L.A. Food Bowl

-During the first ever LA Foodbowl, the LA Times decided to host its own version of the night market.
-From May 10 to May 14 from 5 - 11pm, the LA Times hosted over 50 restaurants/pop ups in Grand Park in Downtown Los Angeles.
+During the first ever L.A.
+Foodbowl, the L.A.
+Times decided to host its own version of the night market.
+From May 10 to May 14 from 5 - 11pm, over 50 restaurants and pop-ups set up shop in Grand Park in Downtown Los Angeles.
 Tickets for admission into the Supermarket (where most of the restaurants are) were $10 for adults and $5 for children, not including food.

 Here is our adventure at Night Market.
 Be prepared to salivate.